Skip to Content

 If a local

-anesthetic is used, you may be able to get up immediately after the test.
+anesthetic is used, you may be able to get up right after the test.
 If a

 general anesthetic is used, you will stay in the recovery room until you are

-awake and able to walk (usually an hour or less).
+awake and able to walk.
+(This usually takes an hour or less.)
 You can eat and drink as soon

 as you are fully awake and can swallow without choking.
 If a spinal anesthetic

-was used, you will stay in the recovery room until sensation and movement below
+was used, you will stay in the recovery room until feeling and movement below

-anesthetic wears off your muscles may feel tired and achy.
-Some people
+anesthetic wears off, your muscles may feel tired and achy.
+The medicine gives some people an upset stomach.

 If a local